Toronto streetcar system: Light rail lines

-As of 2025, two light-rail lines – Line 5 Eglinton and Line 6 Finch West – are under construction.
-These two lines are not part of the streetcar system and use incompatible vehicles.
-They use standard-gauge track rather than the streetcar system's broad gauge.
+There are two light rail transit (LRT) lines in Toronto that are not part of the streetcar system.
+They are Line 5 Eglinton, which opened in February 2026, and Line 6 Finch West, which opened in December 2025.
+Light rail vehicles are double-ended to reverse at crossovers (instead of looping as streetcars do), are operated singly or in two-unit trains, and run on standard gauge track rather than the streetcar system's broad gauge.
 Both lines are considered part of the subway system and are numbered as such.

+The LRT lines also use different rolling stock.
+Line 5 uses Bombardier's Flexity Freedom, while Line 6 uses the Citadis Spirit, which is manufactured by Alstom.

 Discontinued streetcar routes

 Between late 1921 and 1923, the TTC connected and merged many of the routes it inherited from the Toronto Railway Company and the Toronto Civic Railways.
 On July 1, 1923, the TTC did a major reorganization of routes whereby 9 new routes were created, 6 routes were discontinued, 13 were modified and 8 routes remained unmodified.
 The following list shows only those routes discontinued after this reorganization.